Mercedes opens Indian factory to cut costs and boost sales

-PUNE, India German automaker Mercedes-Benz plans to increase the number of cars it makes in India, hoping to trim retail prices to help grab a bigger share of a luxury car market where competition is intensifying from rivals Audi (NSUG.DE) and BMW (BMWG.DE).
+PUNE, India, June 11 German automaker Mercedes-Benz plans to increase the number of cars it makes in India, hoping to trim retail prices to help grab a bigger share of a luxury car market where competition is intensifying from rivals Audi and BMW.

-Owned by Daimler AG (DAIGn.DE), Mercedes was the first of Germany's leading luxury car makers to enter India two decades ago, but has been overtaken by rivals in terms of sales with Audi currently leading the pack.
+Owned by Daimler AG, Mercedes was the first of Germany's leading luxury car makers to enter India two decades ago, but has been overtaken by rivals in terms of sales with Audi currently leading the pack.

 By doubling capacity to 20,000 vehicles a year, with more locally assembled models and a higher proportion of locally produced parts, Mercedes hopes to improve profits and increase sales in the world's sixth-largest car market.